 Plexus Worldwide is a multi-level marketing company in the health and diet industry most famous for Plexus Slim.
 In 2011, the company launched its flagship products: Plexus Slim and Accelerator, jumpstarting the company’s growth to its current state.

-The growth of Plexus over the last half-decade is quite impressive and undoubtedly a good sign for the company’s long-term outlook.
+The growth of Plexus over the last 10 years is quite impressive and undoubtedly a good sign for the company’s long-term outlook.

 So should you get involved with Plexus?